niravp1/NYC-Parking-Violation-Heatmap/README.md

 # NYC Parking Violations Visualization

 A full-stack application designed to provide insights into parking violations across New York City.
 By visualizing patterns in violations, the app helps city planners, traffic authorities, and researchers identify high-risk areas, understand trends, and make data-driven decisions for urban planning and enforcement.

 The application is built using **FastAPI** for the backend, **PostgreSQL** for data storage, **SQLAlchemy** for ORM and database reflection, **React** for the frontend, and **Leaflet.js** for interactive mapping.
-It features a heatmap of violations and interactive precinct markers that display detailed summaries, including total violations, top violation types, and the most common violation hours.
+It features a heatmap of violations and interactive precinct markers that display detailed summaries, including the total number of violations, the top violation types, and the most common violation hours.

 ---